 The official policy and commitment of Bethel University is not to discriminate on the basis of race, color, national or ethnic origin, age, gender, or disability in its educational programs, admissions, or employment practices.
-The president of Bethel University has designated the Chief Human Resource Officer as the compliance officer for the institution.
+The president of Bethel University has designated the Title IX coordinator as the compliance officer for the institution.
 Inquiries regarding compliance may be directed to:

 3900 Bethel Drive

 St. Paul, MN 55112

 Bethel University adheres to the provisions of the federal Family Educational Rights and Privacy Act (FERPA) of 1974.
 For a copy of Bethel’s policy, contact the Office of the Registrar.